davewasthere/davebeer/_posts/2012-11-18-the-end-is-in-sight.md

 published: true
 ---

-Something you think the end is in sight.
+Sometimes you think the end is in sight.
 It's so close it's almost tangible.
 But that's when you're likely to get caught out.

 Once, I was returning from a mission.
 Just training, but we'd 'killed' the enemy and were returning home.
 But only a few kilometers from base we were ambushed by enemy forces and were killed ourselves.